 UPDATE: August 29, 2012 – Greg Tracy has accepted an invitation from Rod Millen to attend the 2013 Leadfoot Festival.
 Greg’s inaugural run at the event was this past March.
 Here is his adventure at the Leadfoot Festival, in his own words, from 2012.

-I am just getting back fromphoto3 the Leadfoot Festival in New Zealand.
+I am just getting back from the Leadfoot Festival in New Zealand.
 What an amazing experience!!
 Rod and Shelly Millen have been dreaming about creating the Leadfoot Festival, right in their own backyard, for years.
 I am lucky, as I have heard many a conversation with Rod and his son Rhys about how the course was being created; what corner was like some other famous racetrack and how the whole process came together while we worked as stuntmen on car commercials over the past decade.

 The Millen’s trace their racing roots to the countryside roads that criss-cross their beautiful homeland of New Zealand.
 Rod’s racing began in New Zealand, took him around the world and ultimately he has gone full circle back to NZ where he has built a road that crosses his property with turns that mimic some of his favorite courses, even constructing one of my favorites, the W’s at Pikes Peak.
 The course and the festival is most definitely, a dream come true for Rod and Shelly.
 A kiwi version of “Field of Dreams”.